Common Lawn Problems including weeds, diseases and pests

 - Importantly for you, ants can be controlled by treating with Joe’s specialist products and pesticides.

 This disease is often seen on lawns in the UK from mid-Summer through to Autumn time and it can develop on all lawn types.
-It is a fairly minor disease that in most cases does relatively little damage, but can drastically spoil a lawns appearance.
+It is a fairly minor disease that in most cases does relatively little damage, but can drastically spoil the appearance of a lawn.
 It is spread by spores within the air.

 Fusarium, sometimes called snow mould, is a common cause of brown patches on lawns, particularly in Autumn or during mild Winter spells.
 The disease is sometimes very noticeable after thaws of snow, when it is given the common name of snow mould.